lgdesc/Ubi/index.md

 ---

-This is an online description of the Ubi language.
+This is an online description of the Oubi language.

 Ubi is spoken in Côte d'Ivoire by about 5000 people.